dannikaml/Blogged-MVC/README.md

 # Blogged-MVC

 ## Description
-Blogged-MVC is a CMS-style blog site developed with Node.js and MVC architecture.
+Blogged-MVC is a blog site developed with Node.js and MVC architecture.
 The project aims to provide a platform for developers to share their thoughts, opinions, and articles related to technology.
-The application includes a homepage with existing blog posts, navigation links for the homepage and the dashboard, and options to sign up or sign in.
+The application includes a homepage with existing blog posts, navigation links for the homepage and the dashboard, and options to sign up or login.

 Blogged-MVC provides a user-friendly interface with simple navigation and a clean design.
 It's great for developers who want to share their knowledge and expertise on various technology-related topics.